 If you’re thinking about immigrating to a new country, it’s likely that you’ve considered a few possibilities for where you want to move.
-Canada is a great country, especially for immigrants, but why wouldn’t you compare your options before picking a location to start a new life?
-One big factor in deciding where to immigrate, is the immigration system itself!
-Thankfully, we’ve done the work for you and compared Canadian immigration to another popular destination: Australia!
+Why wouldn’t you compare your options before picking a location to start a new life?

-So, you’re trying to decide whether you should live down under with the kangaroos, or in the north with the moose?
-Well, before you make any decisions, take a look at our comparison of immigration programs between Canada vs Australia, and determine which immigration program gives you better options!
+Before you make any decisions, take a look at our comparison of immigration programs between Canada vs Australia, and determine which immigration program gives you better options!

-This article is going to compare two popular immigration programs: Canada’s Federal Skilled Worker (FSW) program and Australia’s Skilled Independent program (subclass 189).
+So, you’re trying to decide whether you should live Down Under, or in the Great North White?
+Well, first let’s compare two popular immigration programs: Canada’s Federal Skilled Worker (FSW) program and Australia’s Skilled Independent program (subclass 189).

 Both of these programs target new immigrants with skilled work experience.
 As well, neither of the programs require applicants to have a connection to the country in terms of work experience, educational experience, or a job offer.
 This means that these two immigration programs are excellent choices for highly qualified skilled workers from any country, regardless of whether or not they have any relation to the country to which they wish to immigrate.